-Diagnosis, treatment and outcomes of lung cancer; Cancer screening; Health sources research and comparative effectiveness of diagnostic tests
+Diagnosis, treatment and outcomes of lung cancer; Cancer screening; health services research, diagnostic imaging, comparative effectiveness and implementation science

 Dr. Deppen is an Associate Professor in the Department of Thoracic Surgery and a clinical epidemiologist with experience in the evaluation of diagnostic tests for cancer with expertise in health services research, comparative effectiveness and quality improvement.

 He is co-Director of the Vanderbilt Ingram Cancer Center’s Thoracic Biorepository and the Early Detection Network LungGroup’s National Clinical Validation Center.
 His research focuses on improving the diagnosis, treatment and outcomes of cancer and evaluating the efficacy of cancer treatments with specific interest in lung cancer.